terryp/metalgif/ideas.md

         - 2:49 to 2:50
         - 3:02 to 3:03

-- Turn on the Night
+- Turn on the Night / COMPLETE
     - http://www.youtube.com/watch?v=jbDQYdln1UM
         - :26 to :28
         - :44 to :48